nerdigenius/GalleryApp/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Additional Features Implemented

+I have added some additional features to it

+- A reload button in case the images failed
+- A loading spinner while the user waits for the image download to finish
+- Display error message for the images that fails to load

 ## Learn more